Gwen A. Murphy, Ph.D., M.P.H.

 Dr. Murphy’s research explores the role of hormones produced within the gastrointestinal tract in the etiology of gastrointestinal cancers.
 She also investigates the role of Helicobacter pylori infection and its sequelae in relation to gastric and other cancers.
 In recognition of her research, Dr. Murphy has received a Cancer Prevention Research Training Merit Award, a Fellows Award for Research Excellence, an Intramural Research Award, and in 2012 an award for Outstanding Research Paper by a DCEG Fellow.
 She currently chairs the Upper Gastrointestinal Cancer Research Group at DCEG and sits on the DCEG Tech Transfer Committee.

-In the newly formed Metabolic Epidemiology Branch, Dr. Murphy coordinates a number of large field studies of upper gastrointestinal cancers in high-incidence areas (China, Iran, Kenya, Brazil) and continues to coordinate the Polyp Prevention Trial.
+In the Metabolic Epidemiology Branch, Dr. Murphy coordinates a number of large field studies of upper gastrointestinal cancers in high-incidence areas (China, Iran, Kenya, Brazil) and continues to coordinate the Polyp Prevention Trial.